 If you’ve looked into buying life insurance before, there’s a good chance you’ve heard the adage, “Buy term and invest the difference”.
 We do not sell insurance at Mullooly Asset Management or hold ourselves out to be insurance experts.
 However, we do help our clients out with basic financial planning, and in doing so insurance frequently comes up.
 In this post and podcast, we break down the main differences between term life insurance and whole life insurance.
 Where these products differ is where the old adage comes from.

 Before even delving into term and whole life insurance, we think it’s important to bring up the reason why people buy life insurance: to provide income to their family in the event that they pass away.
 Expenses that most people look to cover through insurance include their mortgage, other loans, college expenses for kids, final expenses and a few years of general expenses to allow their family to adjust to life without them.
+If you’re still unsure, then, getting your life insurance help in the uk is the best way to understand the difference in term and whole life insurance.

 Term life insurance is exactly what it sounds like.
 For a specified period of time, if you pass away, your family will receive a death benefit from the insurance company.
 Pretty much any other type of life insurance is whole life insurance or some variation thereof.
 The difference between whole life insurance and term life insurance is that the coverage is not limited to a specified period of time and it includes a savings component.
 Today the savings component has morphed into all sorts of indexed and variable policies, but we’re sticking to the basics here.
 In a whole life insurance policy you accumulate a cash value over time.
 Sometimes this feature is pitched to people as an investment vehicle.
 Since term life insurance is more basic, it costs much less to purchase than whole life insurance.
 You pay extra for the permanent insurance coverage and savings component.